 Soho Beach House

-Raymond designed the Soho Beach House hotel and private club garden for London-based Soho House Group.
+Jungles designed the Soho Beach House hotel and private club garden for London-based Soho House Group.
 Sited in a densely-populated area of Miami Beach, the project involved the restoration and retrofit of the historic Sovereign Hotel, a landmark 1940’s Art Deco building, along with a new 15-story oceanfront tower.
 Soho Beach House includes two pools, […] … Read More

-Raymond designed the Soho Beach House hotel and private club garden for London-based Soho House Group.
+Jungles designed the Soho Beach House hotel and private club garden for London-based Soho House Group.
 Sited in a densely-populated area of Miami Beach, the project involved the restoration and retrofit of the historic Sovereign Hotel, a landmark 1940’s Art Deco building, along with a new 15-story oceanfront tower.
 Soho Beach House includes two pools, indoor and outdoor entertainment areas, elevated gardens, and a restaurant that is open to the public.

 The landscape design for the Soho House is more so creation of intricate outdoor spaces than a showcase of plant diversity.
-Raymond was restricted to using only native plants in the easternmost beachside portion of the garden except for repositioned, existing coconut palms.
+Jungles was restricted to using only native plants in the easternmost beachside portion of the garden except for repositioned, existing coconut palms.
 Nonetheless, a very intense, intricate, yet simplistic vibe exudes from the beachfront plantings of the Beach Garden to the canopies of the restaurant’s Silver Buttonwood trees.

 The specimen Silver Buttonwood trees were designed to provide shade and scale for the restaurant, along with a trellis structure and a 100-foot retractable awning.
 Vines hang from the trellis, positioning the dining participant in a verdant environment.